bioinform/somaticseq/README.md

     [Fang, L.T., Afshar, P.T., Chhibber, A. _et al_.
 An ensemble approach to accurately detect somatic mutations using SomaticSeq. _Genome Biol_ **16**, 197 (2015)](http://dx.doi.org/10.1186/s13059-015-0758-2 "Fang LT, et al. Genome Biol (2015)").
 -   Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
--   The [v2 branch](../../tree/v2) is still supported, but it's severely limited comparing to the current versions.

 ## Training data for benchmarking and/or model building